-Log streams send real-time webhook notifications to your endpoint when Zaps finish running.
-You can use log streams to track Zap run success and failure rates, build monitoring dashboards, and set up automated alerting for Zap errors.
+Log streams send real-time webhook notifications to your endpoint when events occur in your Zapier account.
+You can use log streams to track Zap run success and failure rates, monitor configuration changes like new connections or Zap updates, build monitoring dashboards, and set up automated alerting.

 Available on plans: